hl-management/docker/ruby-node/2.6.5/README.md

 # ruby node

-ruby + Node.js, suitable for Ruby on Rails
+ruby2.6.5 + Node.js12, suitable for Ruby on Rails